INTRODUCTION TO BUYING HAND SAWS

 - Woodrough & McParlin (desirable)

 Sound overwhelming?
-Then just start off focusing on Disston hand saws.
-The Disston saws are the easiest to find, and most are of exceptional quality…especially the below common models.
-Remember to buy pre 1940’s era tools.
-Here’s some ebay searches.
-Click “sold” to see what they’re selling before and to see which saws are desirable:
+Then just start off focusing on Disston saws.
+The Disston saws were manufactured by the millions and are the easiest to find, and most are of exceptional quality, especially the below common models.
+Remember to buy pre 1940’s era vintage hand saws.
+Here are some ebay searches for wood saws.
+To ensure that you don’t over-pay, when you’re on ebay click “sold” to see what they’re selling before and to see which saws are desirable.
+It’s fun research:

 - Disston Rip Dovetail Saws (8″-10″) No. 2 , No. 4, No. 5, etc.